SerhiiMatvieiev/StepProgressBar/README.md

 ```
 ### Manually

-Copy the 'StepProgressBar.swift' to your Xcode project.
+Copy the `StepProgressBar.swift` to your Xcode project.
 That should do it.

 ## Author